microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br><img src="images/Sine_LUT.png">

-The sinwave signals frequency increases if the speed of the motor is increased and decreases if the speed of the motor is decreased.
+The sinewave signals frequency increases if the speed of the motor is increased and decreases if the speed of the motor is decreased.
 The amplitude of the sinewave is changed by modulating the duty cycles of the PWM signals.
 AVR EB can change the amplitude of the sinewave signals in hardware by just changing the values written in a few registers without the need to recalculate the values from the LUT and add extra mathematical computation that adds to the CPU overhead.

 Sinusoidal signal generated using PWM duty cycle signal modulation:
 <br><img src="images/Sinewave_PWM_Modulation.png">